-Social media are prone for online data breaches, and it was also used by hackers and scammers to collect all your data, we can assume that some possible person you meet online is not a real person, in fact, it can be just a fake account manipulated by hackers or other online thieves.
+Social media are prone to online data breaches, and it was also used by hackers and scammers to collect all your data, we can assume that some possible person you meet online is not a real person, in fact, it can be just a fake account manipulated by hackers or other online thieves.

-So next time when someone introduces that he/she is an expert on something and asks you some personal information you should consider making a background check if that person you meet online really exists in the real world.
+So next time when someone introduces that he/she is an expert on something and asks you for some personal information you should consider making a background check if that person you meet online really exists in the real world.

 2. Avoid downloading apps or other resources from an untrusted website.

-We love free stuff, right? but some software that is free to download or free crack software has some consequences,? yeah, crack application or pirated software may be infected by malware because that kind of software is from illegitimate sources, some may be created or a bait prepared by hackers to penetrate into your system.
+We love free stuff, right? but some software that is free to download or free crack software has some consequences,? yeah, crack applications or pirated software may be infected by malware because that kind of software is from illegitimate sources, some may be created or bait prepared by hackers to penetrate into your system.